Skip to calculator

 IRMAA and Roth Conversion Calculator Limits

-Learn why Medicare IRMAA can matter when Roth conversion income increases taxable income, even though it is not modeled by the calculator.
+Learn why Medicare IRMAA can matter when Roth conversion income increases taxable income, and how the calculator's bounded proxy previews differ from SSA billing determinations.

 Calculator limit